 OK Go are famous for their intricate video productions, which usually appear to involve one seamless take, and invariably require all sorts of moving parts to interact flawlessly in highly improbable ways.

-They’re most famous production is the amazing treadmill number, Here it Goes Again, which sounds a lot like the Kinks, actually, but hardly anybody pays attention to the music when the visuals might as well be courtesy of Cirque du Soleil.
+Their most famous production is the amazing treadmill number, Here it Goes Again, which sounds a lot like the Kinks, actually, but hardly anybody pays attention to the music when the visuals might as well be courtesy of Cirque du Soleil.

 By today’s count, Here it Goes Again has close to 44 million views on YouTube.